DEAL SUPPLEMENT Vitamin D3 5,000 IU + K2 MK7 Softgels

 What the Experts Recommend

-The consensus expert position: D3 and K2 should be taken together, not separately.
+The consensus practical position: D3 and K2 should be taken together, not separately.
 Buying a D3-only supplement when combination formulas exist at the same price makes no sense.

 How Much Should You Take?